 Natural Pain Reliever #7: Yoga

 Of all these natural pain relievers, yoga is probably my favorite.
 I’ve been doing it for years, and I love the way it makes me feel.
-I think of it as the mother all mind-body-spirit activities.
+I think of it as the mother of all mind-body-spirit activities.

 As far as pain goes, yoga helps with flexibility, which naturally helps to relax muscles and improve strength and range of motion in creaky joints.
 (It’s been shown to be an effective way to help manage chronic low back pain, in particular.)
 Don’t be intimidated by all of the poses.
 A principal rule of yoga is that you respect your limits and do what you’re able to.
 There’s no need to force yourself into a “human pretzel.”
 However, I wouldn’t recommend yoga if you’re in acute pain—unless you take it really easy and don’t push anything.